There are multiple things that you should expect and prepare for before your surgery.

 There are two main ways the doctors will put you to sleep for surgery.

 Way One: The first way is through an IV.
 What will happen here is, at some point, they will put an IV in you and, when you are settled, they will start to put the liquid through it.
 They will always tell you before they put the liquid into the IV.
 Then you will fall asleep.
+This is typically used for non-general anesthesia procedures.

 For information about when you wake up, please see the "what to expect after your surgery" section.